 ::: Note for prospective students

 Princeton University does not give scholarships for table tennis or any other sport.
 However, Princeton recognizes and supports athletic accomplishments and welcomes student-athletes with excellent academic qualifications.
+Over the past decade, PUTTC has been the most successful and prominent table tennis club in the Ivy League.
 For information on undergraduate and graduate admissions, please refer to the University's Admission & Aid website.
 For questions pertaining specifically to table tennis at Princeton, feel free to contact email@example.com.
+We are eager to hear from and advise all interested national and international applicants.